muthu/Auto-ML-Comparison/README.md

 - In all three GPUs, autokeras framework seems to perform the worst, compared to other frameworks for regression tasks.
 - In all three GPUs, autoWEKA framework outperforms other frameworks in regression tasks.

+### Observations
+- We have compared and contrasted different AutoML frameworks and their performance on various GPUs and trained them for 60 minutes each.
+The current results already highlight several avenues for further AutoML research.
+- There is no strong discriminator amongst the different AutoML libraries.
+- As we saw on datasets like covertype and dilbert, high dimensional or high multiclass problems are challenging.
+- Even though there were no out performances by the AutoML library on a particular GPU, our experiments show that in micro-level they perform better in P100 GPU.